 Take the Bake Challenge!

 Do you know someone who never cooks?
 Get them to take the Bake Challenge.
 Have colleagues sponsor them to have a go at baking and bring their efforts in to work for a taste test.
+If you are such a bad cook, your friends may sponsor you not to bake.
+Either way, your tax deductible donation will be going to a good cause to get sick babies home sooner and healthier.

 Where could I host a sale?